Switch Bioworks

 What's the last thing you ate?
 Most likely, food grown using fertilizer.
 Well, that fertilizer was made with fossil fuels.
 When humans make nitrogen fertilizer with fossil fuels, it is done in a factory at a thousand degrees Fahrenheit and hundreds of atmospheres of pressure.
 However, bacteria in nature can do it at room temperature and with no pressure.
 Switch was founded to feed the world sustainably by addressing the very base of our food chain: nitrogen fertilizer.

-Founded in 2022, Switch is a home for researchers looking to work on something purposeful.
+Founded in 2022, SWITCH is a home for researchers looking to work on something purposeful.
 Their team has roots in every continent (except Antarctica).
 They live by their values: give a damn, move fast, and take care of the team.
 They work hard because they care, not because they have to.
 They celebrate diversity and they promote growth and perseverance.
 Solving huge challenges is a motivation, not a reason to wilt.

 Nitrogen fertilizer is responsible for over 1 gigaton of CO₂ equivalent emissions globally each year.
-That's the same as 250 million cars, or 90% of the cars in the U.S. To undo those emissions, it would take:
+That's the same as 250 million cars, or 90% of the cars in the U.S.

 Acres of forest — half the land area of the United States!